 Each unit of crypto exists exclusively on computers.
 There is no physical coin, dollar, note, or bar equivalent.
 You can't put a handful of Bitcoin in your pocket to go on a shopping spree.

 That's the very basic definition of what Bitcoin is.
 Before diving in a bit deeper, try to imagine the significance of this.

 A currency that is entirely digital and global.
 In other words, there are no governments or banks able to control it.
 It's inflation-proof, decentralized, and can move between accounts and borders seamlessly.

 It comes as no surprise, therefore, that financial conglomerates are starting to use it to move money around different countries.

 Hopefully, you understand Bitcoin a little bit better now.
 However, you might still ask yourself, so why Bitcoin?
 Sure, the dollar might be taking a beating, but the Euro isn't doing too bad.

-Well, the popularity of Bitcoin and the perception of it as being the financial "chosen one" has nothing to do with its performance against other currencies.
+Well, the popularity of Bitcoin and the perception of it by some people as being the financial "chosen one" has nothing to do with its performance against other currencies.

 In fact, it acts more like a commodity than a currency when you trade it.